kevinhongca/E96I/README.md

 # Electric Bike Motion Classification Project

-This project uses embedded machine learning and a SensorTile to recognize and classify six electric-bike riding motions based on IMU sensor data.
-A neural network processes rotation and acceleration patterns to determine the rider’s action in real time.

-## Classified Motions
+Our Electric Bike Project uses neural networks to recognize and classify six distinct riding motions using a SensorTile and an Embedded ML system.
+The six motions are:

 - **Turning Right**
 - **Turning Left**